StackVista/stackstate-docs/setup/install-stackstate/kots-install/install_stackstate_airgap.md

 ## Overview

-For VM's that can't connect to the Internet we provide an off-line (air gapped) install.
+For VMs that are not able to connect to the Internet, we provide an offline (Airgapped) install.
 This requires a number of files to be downloaded and copied to the servers that will make up your cluster.

-## Install KOTS
+## Install KOTS (Airgap install)

+{% hint style="info" %}
+If full internet connectivity is available, an [online install](/setup/install-stackstate/kots-install/install_stackstate.md) is recommended.
+{% endhint %}

 ### Prerequisites